-Data is the lifeblood of businesses.
-It not only encompasses customer information and financial records but also drives decision-making and innovation.
-Therefore, protecting this valuable asset is of utmost importance.
+Data is the lifeblood of businesses, encompassing customer information, financial records, and driving decision-making and innovation.
+Protecting this valuable asset is of utmost importance.
 Data backups have long been considered a fundamental element of data protection strategies.
-However, relying solely on backups may not be enough from a Quality Assurance (QA) perspective.
+However, relying solely on backups may not be sufficient from a Quality Assurance (QA) perspective.
 In this blog post, we will delve into the significance of data backups, explore their limitations, and discuss alternative approaches to enhance data safety and integrity.

 What Data Backups Entail